menu

 Harrisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harrisville is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Harrisville who work in management occupations (13.94%), office and administrative support (10.91%), and personal care services (8.48%).

-A relatively large number of people in Harrisville telecommute to their jobs.
-Overall, about 16.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.98% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle